Things to do with kids in NYC this Sunday

 Tue Apr 8 2014

 The South Street Seaport hosts KidAround events featuring live music, storytelling, games and more as part of their SEE/CHANGE Summer series.
-In June, catch a quirky show from singer and songwriter Billy Kelly whose silly songs air on SirusXM Satellite Radio (6/22).
-In July, groove to kid-friendly jams by Tim & the Space Cadets (7/6) Mil's Trills (7/13) and Rolie Polie Guacamole (7/27).
-In August, join Colby Carrot, Erica Eggplant and other members of the Super Sprowtz team for a celebrity-studded show (8/3) and have a dance party when The Pop Ups (8/10), Lesley and the Flying Foxes (8/17), Stacey Peasley (8/24), and Hot Peas n' Butter come around to finish off the summer with a series of rockin' concerts.
+Groove to kid-friendly jams and have a dance party when The Pop Ups (8/10), Lesley and the Flying Foxes (8/17) and Stacey Peasley (8/24) come around; then finish off the summer performances with a pop and rock concert from Hot Peas n' Butter (8/31).
 All ages.